ISAITB/docs-tdl/source/testcase/index.rst

 * ``object``: Load the artefact as a XML Document Object Model.
 In this case it is best to also explicitly provide the ``encoding`` to consider.
 * ``schema``: Load the artefact as a XML Schema.
 As in the ``object`` case it is best to explicitly provide the ``encoding`` to consider.

-Regarding the path to the resource, this considers as the root the name of the test suite, followed by the resource's path within the test suite archive.
+Regarding the path to the resource this is the resource's path within the test suite archive (with or without the test suite name as a prefix).
 As an example consider the following test case fragment where a XML schema is loaded and set in the session context as a variable of type ``schema`` that is named "ublSchema".
-The path specified suggests that this test case is part of a test suite with name "UBL_invoice_validation" (the path root) and the file itself is named
-"UBL-Invoice-2.1.xsd" and exists in a folder within the test suite archive named "resources".
+The path specified suggests that the file is named "UBL-Invoice-2.1.xsd" and exists in a folder within the test suite archive named "resources".

 .. code-block:: xml

     <testcase>
         <imports>
-            <artifact type="schema" encoding="UTF-8" name="ublSchema">UBL_invoice_validation/resources/UBL-Invoice-2.1.xsd</artifact>
+            <artifact type="schema" encoding="UTF-8" name="ublSchema">resources/UBL-Invoice-2.1.xsd</artifact>
         </imports>
         <steps>
             <verify handler="XSDValidator" desc="Validate invoice against UBL 2.1 Invoice Schema">